syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

   --filename .example-namespace.yaml
 ```

-Confirm your namespace has been created by running the first get namespaces command again and seeing a much newer namespace called `example` at the bottom of the list:
+Confirm your new namespace by running the first get namespaces command again.
+You should see a much newer namespace (based on the `AGE` column) called `example` at the bottom of the list:
 ```
 kubectl get namespaces
 ```